luhesaga/luhesaga/README.md

 # My name is Luis Sarmiento

-I'm from Colombia, student of Software engineering, passionate about learning new stuff and tecnologies.
+I'm from Colombia, Software engineer, passionate about learning new stuff and tecnologies.

 - 🔭 I’m currently working on C.I.
-Farmacapsulas as a Cost Analyst.
+Farmacapsulas as a Bussiness Application Analyst.
-- 🌱 I’m currently learning Software Engineering on Americana University and Data Science and Web Development on Platzi.
+- 🌱 I’m currently learning Data Science and Web Development on Platzi.
 - 👯 I’m looking to collaborate on Python Data Science projects
 - 🤔 I’m looking for help with improve my skills
 - 💬 Ask me about Python, CSS, HTML